-- a circuit for a bistable multivibrator using an operational amplifier, op amp
+- circuit along with a description and details of the operation for a bistable multivibrator using an op amp or operational amplifier.

 The bistable circuit has two stable states.
 These are the positive and negative saturation voltages of the operational amplifier operating with the given supply voltages.
 The circuit can then be switched between them by applying pulses.
 A negative going pulse will switch the circuit into the positive saturation voltage, and a positive going pulse will switch it into the negative state.

 It is very easy to calculate the points at which the circuit will trigger.
-The positive going pulses need to be greater than Vo-Sat through the potential divider, i.e. Vo-Sat x R3 / (R2 + R3), and similarly the negative going pulses will need to be greater than Vo+Sat through the potential divider, i.e. Vo+Sat x R3 / (R2 + R3).
+The positive going pulses need to be greater than Vo-Sat through the potential divider, i.e. -Vsat x R3 / (R2 + R3), and similarly the negative going pulses will need to be greater than +Vsat through the potential divider, i.e. +Vsat x R3 / (R2 + R3).
 If they are not sufficiently large then the bistable will not change state.

 By Ian Poole